Skip to main content

 Working with Virtual Machines

-In this section, we'll go over all the necessary steps needed to provision and manage Virtual Machines on OGC.
+In this section, we'll go over all the necessary steps needed to provision and manage Virtual Machines on RAIC.

 Let's look at a few example commands and their output.